 The initial simulations will assume a dense deployment of macro-cells.
 The IMT network will be modeled using hexagonal grid configuration featuring three base stations at each hexagonal site, each providing 120 degrees of azimuth coverage.
 The grid consists of 19 cell sites, corresponding to a 57sector laydown of IMT base stations as shown in Figure A-1.
 Both urban and suburban geometries defined in Table A-1 will be simulated.
 The IMT grid inter-site distances (ISD) were set to 600 m for urban areas resulting in a cell radius of 400 m and an ISD of 1200 m for suburban areas resulting in a cell radius of 800 m.
-These cell radii are designed to meet the BS densities shown in Table A-1, which is taken from Table 13 of Annex 4.15 of Doc.
-5D/563.
+These cell radii are designed to meet the BS densities shown in Table A-1, which is taken from Table 13 of Document 5D/TEMP/361.

 The simulations will be used to determine the separation distance between the IMT deployment and the FS station to meet both long-term and short-term interference criteria.